FaraiCH/farai/README.md

 ## Security Vulnerabilities

-Please review [our security policy](https://github.com/octobercms/october/security/policy) on how to report security vulnerabilities.
+This project is based on October CMS.
+Please review [their security policy](https://github.com/octobercms/october/security/policy) on how to report security vulnerabilities.

 ## Development Team

-October CMS was created by [Alexey Bobkov](https://www.linkedin.com/in/alexey-bobkov-232ba02b/) and [Samuel Georges](https://www.linkedin.com/in/samuel-georges-0a964131/), who both continue to develop the platform.
+I am currently the only developer managing this site.

 ## Foundation library